 Salal is now one of the larger credit unions in Washington State with more than $500 million in assets and over 30,000 members.
 Based in Seattle, WA, we have branches in First Hill, South Lake Union, Northgate, Bellevue, and Tukwila.
 We are a full-service financial institution predominantly serving residents of Washington State.
 Through our business and indirect lending program, we also service members in other states.

 There are many easy ways to qualify for Salal membership.
-You can live, work, or worship in Washington, be a member of the Salal Foundation or People’s Memorial, or be an employee of one of our Community Business Partners.
+You can live, work, or worship in Washington.
+You can live or work in Multnomah, Clackamas, Marion, Columbia, Douglas, Washington, Deschutes, Linn, and Lane counties in Oregon.
+You can also qualify by being a member of the Salal Foundation or the People’s Memorial Association.

 We operate four distinct lines of business – retail banking, small business services, mortgages, and dealer direct lending – which provide a wide range of deposit and loan products.